dohliam/libreoffice-impress-templates/README.md

 For example, if you have cloned the repository and want to build the Modern Impress Templates collection, you can use the following commands from within the main repository directory:

     cd modern-impress-templates
-    ruby ../scripts/repack_otp.rb
+    ../scripts/repack_otp.rb

 This will create an .otp template file for each source folder in the directory.

 You can also use the scripts to pack and unpack individual templates.
 Just add one or more template file or folder names after the main command, e.g.:

     cd kde-files-org
-    ruby ../scripts/repack_otp.rb letterpress squares chalkboard
+    ../scripts/repack_otp.rb letterpress squares chalkboard

 or

-    ruby unpack_otp.rb letterpress.otp squares.otp chalkboard.otp
+    ../scripts/unpack_otp.rb letterpress.otp squares.otp chalkboard.otp

 ## Download

 Head over to [the releases section](https://github.com/dohliam/libreoffice-impress-templates/releases) to download binaries containing the templates for use with LibreOffice Impress.

-This collection currently includes __153__ Impress templates that have been tested to work on recent versions of LibreOffice (4.2.8+).
+This collection currently includes __242__ Impress templates that have been tested to work on recent versions of LibreOffice (4.2.8+).

-There is now a .deb package available for Ubuntu and Debian-based systems that will install all 153 templates for immediate use in LibreOffice.
+There is now a .deb package available for Ubuntu and Debian-based systems that will install all the templates for immediate use in LibreOffice.
 See [the releases section](https://github.com/dohliam/libreoffice-impress-templates/releases) for the latest packages and [the install guide](https://github.com/dohliam/libreoffice-impress-templates/wiki/Ubuntu-Debian-Install-Guide) in the wiki for help with installation.

 ## License

-These templates have all been released under different licenses, and are grouped together for convenience.
+These templates have all been released under different (open) licenses, and are grouped together for convenience.
 They retain their original licenses in all cases.
 The repository itself (apart from the templates) is released under the MIT license.

-* Chih-Hao Tsai Impress Templates (`chtsai-impress`): __CC-BY-SA__
-* Fedora Slideshow Templates (`fedora-slideshow`): __Various__ (_please see the [README](https://github.com/dohliam/libreoffice-impress-templates/blob/master/fedora-slideshow/README.md) in the fedora-slideshow directory, and the metadata (`meta.xml`) included with each file for license details_)
-* kde-files.org ODP Templates (`kde-files-org`): __Various__ (_see [the README](https://github.com/dohliam/libreoffice-impress-templates/blob/master/kde-files-org/README.md) in the kde-files-org folder for attribution and license details_)
-* LibreOffice v3.5 Templates (`lo-35-lyt`): Licensed under __LGPLv3__
-* Modern Impress Templates (`modern-impress-templates`): __Various__ (_see the [LICENSE](https://github.com/dohliam/libreoffice-impress-templates/blob/master/modern-impress-templates/LICENSE) file in the modern-impress-templates folder as well as the individual `meta.xml` files included with each template for license details_)
-    * Note: Many of these are CC-BY, some are CC-BY-SA or CC-BY-NC-SA, and a few are licensed under the GPL or LGPL.
-Please check specific license restrictions before reusing.
-* Ubuntu ODP Templates (`ubuntu-odp`): __CC-BY-SA__
+See the readme files in each folder for an overview of the template licenses for each collection.
+Most of the templates also include detailed attribution and licensing details in the `meta.xml` file located in the template source folder.